Gataquadrada/SpriteTube/README.md

 Just replace the `assets/character.png` file.

-## Todo

-- ⬜ Make "random" syncronize with all players.
-- ⬜ Support for small movement when microphone is detected.
-- ⬜ Support for loop through predefined frames when microphone is detected.
-- ⬜ Support for second set of frames for mouth movement when microphone is detected.
-- ⬜ Support for idle set of frames.
-- ✅ (APP) Backup download and upload.
-- ✅ Accept comma separated commands.
-- ✅ Hold SHIFT to move the shpritesheet in bigger intervals.
-Add CTRL for even mode distance.
-- ✅ Frame info button.
-- ✅ Code cleanup.
-- ✅ Make replacing a frame in the editor less annoying.
-- ✅ Remember last frame used on boot (local to each player).
-- ✅ Snapshot a frame to use as icon.
-- ✅ Reload player when saving the timeline.
-- ✅ Show frame number in the editor.
-- ✅ Support for uploading new spritesheet to the editor.
-- ✅ Character preview inside the editor.
-- ✅ Character editor.
-- ✅ "first", "last" and "random" actions.
-- ✅ "flip" and "unflip" actions.

 ## FAQ

-Q: _Why do you use WebSockets on Stream Deck?_
-A: It's faster.

-Q: _Why do you use GET on Touch Portal?_
+Q: _Why do you use WebSockets?_
-A: It's more compatible and easy to use.
-Plus, no plugin needed.
+A: It's faster and simpler.

 Q: _Are you going to improve this project?_
-A: I'll probably add minor modifications.
+A: ~I'll probably add minor modifications.
 But I won't do much.
-As it is part of my (bigger) [caramel.gg](http://caramel.gg) project.
+As it is part of my (bigger) [caramel.gg](http://caramel.gg) project.~ Yes.

 Q: _Your demo has a white background on my OBS!_
 A: Yes.
 I'm lazy and didn't bother finding a demo sheet without background.